 Most people don’t realize that they don’t have to go to a mechanic to run a diagnostic test on your car.
 In fact, those tests could cost over $100.
 Then, you would still have to pay for any repairs.
-Wouldn’t it be nice to have a tool which would tell you exactly what’s wrong?
+Wouldn’t it be nice to have a tool that would tell you exactly what’s wrong?

 A car health monitor is the same as an OBD2 scanner, and it will tell you important information about your car and especially notify you when you need to take your car in for repair.

 Our car health monitor is easy to install and is unobtrusive so people hardly notice that it’s there.
 It plugs into your OBD2 Link connector and once you download the ZUS app, the Smart Vehicle Health Monitor will start running a diagnostic.
-Within a few moments, you’ll have a diagnosis to any current car problems as well as key issues which could turn into potential problems in the future.
+Within a few moments, you’ll have a diagnosis of any current car problems as well as key issues that could turn into potential problems in the future.